parsiya/Hugo-Octopress/README.md

 ```

 ## <a name="highlight"></a>Code highlight
-The theme now supports the built-in Chroma highlighter.
-However, Chroma does not support the pygments `solarized dark` style.
-It's added to the CSS instead and must be enabled with `pygmentsuseclasses = true` in the config file.
+This theme use the built-in Chroma highlighter with the `solarized-dark` theme.
 To use the Chroma highlighter, you need to disable Pygments with `pygmentsUseClassic=false`.

 The following options control code highlighting: